Builders and Innovators: Conversation with Nick Mehta

 So I'm just prepping you for that at some point.

-Gainesville is going to get that, ready.
+Gainesville is going to get that.
 But, but I do think that like we have a tidal wave coming, you know, Jamie Dimon, CEO of JP Morgan Chase talked about like stakeholder capitalism and the idea that you have to think about all your stakeholders and that's all happening right now in 2020, just given everything that's going on.

-Yeah, it's, it's, I mean, it's certainly an interesting time and there's plenty of, we don't have the commutes, we don't have, you know, a bunch of the less effective time we can consume more content.
+Yeah, it's, it's, I mean, it's certainly an interesting time.
+And there's plenty of, we don't have the commutes, we don't have, you know, a bunch of the less effective time we can consume more content.

 There's certainly plenty of content being spun up.